anna-berezovskaya/vehicleapp/README.md

 ### Installation and run

-as for the purpose of simplicity in this coding challenge I have hardcoded Google API key here ( please read more about it below), project is ready to run immediately after being imported into Android Studio.
-No extra steps needed.
+UPD: At first I have submitted api key into the repository, because for the coding challenge project that would simplify installation and I can delete key later.
+However, next day after submission I realised, that I have key restricted to package name and SHA generated from my debug.keystore.
+As I am not really wanting to submit also my keystore (though the debug one), please follow this simple instructions:
+  - generate Google Maps API KEY for the package name 'de.challenge.tiermobility'
+  - in project root folder open local.properties file and add MAPS_API_KEY={API_KEY}, where {API_KEY}
+is your api key
+  - That is it, you are free to run

+Please refer to full instructions here: https://developers.google.com/maps/documentation/android-sdk/config

 Kotlin version: 1.5.32.
 Project does not work with Kotlin 1.6.xx at the moment because of the known Moshi issue.
 It can be updated later once compatible version of Moshi is available. https://github.com/square/moshi/issues/1368

 ### Tech Stack Used and reasoning